 One of the best ways to grow and maintain trust is to allow knowledgeable and helpful staff members work with a consistent customer base.
 Allowing customers to choose who they want to work with based on in-depth staff profiles is a powerful means of initiating a long-term relationship built on trust and positive interactions.
 It’s ultimately about giving customers a higher level of control over their experience and access to specialists who are well-suited to serve their exact needs.

 There’s a branding benefit here as well - organizations that can showcase a diverse staff with the skills to work with a wide variety of customer needs can position themselves as experts without coming off as daunting and one-size-fits-all.
 A single services page with bland copy that asks users to fill out a form on a webpage can’t do that.

 For example, many retailers are using personal shopping or styling appointments as a way to give customers a personalized experience that is not just transactional.
 Personal shoppers and stylists act not only as salespeople, but as experts and confidants to people who want to have an experience beyond simply going into a store or onto a website and being left to their own devices.
-This is how retailers are finding ways to gain an advantage over Amazon, which for all its market power, cannot offer this kind of personal touch yet.
+This is how retailers are finding ways to gain an advantage on Amazon, which for all its market power, cannot offer this kind of personal touch yet.